 That’s why this is the right time to stand up for privacy.

-edg3e asked: How has your experience been relating to the use of a bluetooth keyboard with the iPad; specifically with the way iOS requires the activation of Voiceover to increase remote keyboard functionality.
+edg3e-deactivated20140418 said: How has your experience been relating to the use of a bluetooth keyboard with the iPad; specifically with the way iOS requires the activation of Voiceover to increase remote keyboard functionality.
 Personally I find the accessibility features in iOS second to non both keyboard and voice but wanted to pole for your experience and findings as I and I'm sure others may be interested to learn such things.
 Frustratingly how to copy and paste code outside of anything but screen or TMUX.
 Thanks (:

 I hadn’t looked into using Voiceover to activate app switching and so on - that’s… interesting.
 It takes away one of the few things I preferred about the Surface, whilst adding some of its own new annoyances.
 Progress, I guess?

 I sympathize with the copy and paste - often I wanted to take some text from the console and put it into a bug ticket; I ended up writing a small script that uses our bug tracker’s API to add a comment containing text from the command-line, and then extending it to automatically include the last stack dump and log file output.
 Surprisingly, this made me more productive than I had been with manually copying and pasting things all the time.
 That’s something I found a lot while working with the iPad/Linode combination - things that were too uncomfortable to do the ‘normal’ way ended up being shoehorned into a ‘console’ way which often resulted in quite a bit of time-saving - and, crucially, attention-saving.